larryhastings/big/README.md

 * TODO: test new functionality

   * test lines( [ ('a', '\n'), ('b', '\n'), ('c', '') ])
-  * test LineInfo.end specifically
+  * test LineInfo attrs leading, trailing, and end
-  * add a test that exercises appending to LineInfo.leading, using a mutant line modifier that puts stuff in it
+    * add a test that exercises appending to LineInfo.leading, using line_strip with weird separators e.g. ('X', 'Y')
+    * similarly with LineInfo.trailing

 * New feature: `LineInfo` objects yielded by `lines` now contain `end`, which is the end-of-line character